 What do medical schools teach about nicotine?
 Not much, if the results of a recent Rutgers University study are to be believed.
 Like the general public, physicians have a poor understanding of nicotine, and many mistakenly believe that nicotine is responsible for harms caused by inhaling cigarette smoke.

 The study, published in the Journal of General Internal Medicine, shows that most specialists from fields that treat lifelong smokers believe that nicotine contributes to cancer, heart disease and chronic obstructive pulmonary disease (COPD).
-The results are shocking.
 Combining the results from all of the doctors, 83 percent believe that nicotine directly contributes to heart disease, and 81 percent think nicotine contributes to COPD.

 A research team from Rutgers surveyed more than 1,000 doctors between September 2018 and February 2019.
 The doctors were all specialists practicing either family medicine, internal medicine, obstetrics and gynecology, cardiology, pulmonary or critical care, and hematology and oncology.